Maryland Personal Injury Attorneys

 The immediate aftermath of an accident is critical for documenting evidence that can strengthen your personal injury claim.
 Begin by ensuring everyone's safety and calling emergency services.
 If possible, take detailed notes of the accident, including the time, location, and conditions.
 Photographs can be invaluable; they capture images of the scene, vehicular damage, visible injuries, and any notable environmental features.
 Witness statements are also crucial, so gather contact information from any bystanders who can verify your account of events.

-Preservation of evidence is vital as memories can fade, and physical evidence deteriorates over time.
+Preservation of evidence is vital as memories can fade and physical evidence deteriorates over time.
 At Rowe, Weinstein & Sohn, PLLC, we guide our clients on efficiently documenting evidence, ensuring no critical details are overlooked.
 This comprehensive approach significantly bolsters your claim, presenting a robust case to insurers or in court.

 Frequently Asked Questions